 They are known for stalking backyard feeders.
 If you see one consider taking down your feeders for a week or two and allowing the hawk to move on.
 Learn more about the Sharp-shinned hawk here.

 The Short-tailed Hawk is only found in Florida in North America, and is rarely seen even there.
 Some live year round in the southern tip and the Keys, with a breeding distribution in central Florida.
 This species is one of the least studied birds in the U.S. so there isn’t a ton of information out there about this hawk, and few pictures on the internet.

 Wingspan: 24.4-35.4 in

-Cooper’s Hawks can sometimes appear to be just a larger version of the Sharp-shinned Hawk.
+Cooper’s Hawks can sometimes appear to be just a larger version of the Sharp-shinned Hawk (see video below to tell the difference between Cooper’s Hawks and Sharp-shinned Hawks).
 They can be found in Florida year-round and their range covers most of North America.
 They are also notorious for stalking feeders and feed almost exclusively on other birds.
 Their preferred habitat is forests and wooded areas but will also nest in suburban wooded areas and backyards too.
 Learn more about the Cooper’s hawk here.